2018 Orchestra Musicians

-Alasdair Neale is Music Director of the Sun Valley Summer Symphony and Music Director of the Marin Symphony.
-In his twenty-three years as Music Director of the Sun Valley Summer Symphony, Mr. Neale has propelled this festival to national status: it is now the largest privately funded free admission symphony in America.
-Among the many celebrated guest artists that Mr. Neale has brought to this festival are: Emanuel Ax, Joshua Bell, Christine Brewer, Michelle DeYoung, Renée Fleming, Nathan Gunn, Horacio Gutierrez, Augustin Hadelich, Thomas Hampson, Lynn Harrell, Audra McDonald, Midori, Itzhak Perlman, Gil Shaham, Jean-Yves Thibaudet, Time for Three, Deborah Voigt, Frederica von Stade, Yuja Wang and the Mormon Tabernacle Choir.
+Alasdair Neale is Music Director of the Sun Valley Summer Symphony and Marin Symphony and is the newly appointed Music Director of the New Haven Symphony Orchestra.
+In his 25 years as Music Director of the Sun Valley Summer Symphony, Mr. Neale has propelled this festival to national status: It is now the largest privately funded free-admission symphony in America.
+Among the many celebrated guest artists that Mr. Neale has brought to this festival are: Emanuel Ax, Joshua Bell, Renée Fleming, Audra McDonald, Midori, Itzhak Perlman, Gil Shaham, Jean-Yves Thibaudet, Yuja Wang, and the Mormon Tabernacle Choir.

 As Music Director of the Marin Symphony since 2001, Mr. Neale has been hailed for invigorating the orchestra and establishing it as one of the finest in the Bay Area.
 Under Mr. Neale’s direction, the Marin Symphony was chosen as one of several distinguished orchestras to participate in Magnum Opus, a groundbreaking, decade-long commissioning project bringing new music to the San Francisco Bay Area and beyond.
 Osvaldo Golijov, Kevin Puts, Kenji Bunch, David Carlson, and Avner Dorman were among the composers represented in the project.

 From 2001 to 2011, Mr. Neale served as Principal Guest Conductor of the New World Symphony.
 From 2001 to 2014, he served on the faculty of the San Francisco Conservatory of Music.
-He has guest conducted numerous orchestras here and abroad, including the New York Philharmonic, Saint Louis Symphony, Houston Symphony, Columbus Symphony, Dallas Symphony, St. Paul Chamber Orchestra, Rochester Philharmonic, Honolulu Symphony, Seattle Symphony, Fort Worth Symphony, Kansas City Symphony, Toronto Symphony, Memphis Symphony Orchestra, Omaha Symphony, Colorado Symphony, Nashville Symphony, San Antonio Symphony, Alabama Symphony, Florida Orchestra, Hartford Symphony, Florida West Coast Symphony, Rhode Island Philharmonic, Portland Symphony Orchestra, Orlando Philharmonic, Phoenix Symphony, Princeton Symphony, Royal Scottish National Orchestra, Orchestre National de Lyon, Sydney Symphony, Real Filharmonia de Galicia, l’Orchestre Métropolitan du Grand-Montréal, Radio Sinfonie Orchester Stuttgart, Auckland Philharmonia, Orchestra of St. Gallen (Switzerland), MDR Leipzig, NDR Hannover, Trondheim Symphony, Orchestre du Capitole de Toulouse, Ensemble Orchestral de Paris, University of Melbourne Orchestra, and at the Aspen Music Festival.
-In March 2002, to enthusiastically positive reviews, he collaborated with director Peter Sellars and composer John Adams to open the Adelaide Festival with a production of the opera El Niño.
+He has guest-conducted numerous orchestras around the world, including the New York Philharmonic, Dallas Symphony Orchestra, St. Louis Symphony Orchestra, Houston Symphony, Toronto Symphony Orchestra, Seattle Symphony, Honolulu Symphony, Kansas City Symphony, Nashville Symphony, Florida Orchestra, Royal Scottish National Orchestra, Orchestre National de Lyon, Sydney Symphony Orchestra, Real Filharmonía de Galicia, l’Orchestre Métropolitain, Auckland Philharmonia, St. Gallen Symphony Orchestra, MDR Leipzig Radio Symphony Orchestra, NDR Hannover, Trondheim Symphony Orchestra, and Orchestre National du Capitole de Toulouse, among others.

 Jeremy Constant, Concertmaster